Need to repot your ever vibrant Schlumbergera bridgessii?

 Christmas cactus is a popular houseplant because of its dazzling lilac or pink tubular flowers that bloom for a long time.

-If you already have a collection of Christmas cactus in your garden or in your home for a couple of years now, you might want to repot them to make their blooms even livelier.
+If you already have a collection of Christmas cacti in your garden or in your home for a couple of years now, you might want to repot them to make their blooms even livelier.

 Don’t worry since this article will guide you through the basics of repotting your Christmas cactus.